-If a family's income exceeds the applicable over-income limit after 12 consecutive months, within 10 business days, BHA will notify the family in writing of the determination and that if the family continues to be over-income for 24 consecutive months, the family will be subject to BHA's over-income policies.
+If a family's income continues to exceeds the applicable over-income limit after 12 consecutive months, within 10 business days of the determination, BHA will notify the family in writing of the determination.
+The notice will state and that if the family continues to be over-income for 24 consecutive months, the family will be subject to BHA's over-income policies.
 The notice will provide an estimate of the alternative non-public housing rent applicable to the family at the close of the 24 consecutive month period.
 The notice will also state that the family may request a hearing if the family disputes BHA's determination in accordance with BHA policies in Chapter 14.
+BHA will ensure that all notices and communications are provided in a manner that is effective for persons with hearing, visual, and other impairments.

-Final Notice of Over-Income Status [24 CFR 960.507(c)(3) and 960.509]
+Final Notice of Over-Income Status [24 CFR 960.507(c)(3) and 960.509; Notice PIH 2023 03; Notice PIH 2023-27]